jasonaden/angular/aio/content/guide/observables.md

 // (at 3.5 seconds): 2nd sequence finished
 ```

-What if this isn’t the desired behavior?
-What if instead you want each subscription to get the same values if values have already started emitting?
+Sometimes, instead of starting an independent execution for each subscriber, you want each subscription to get the same values -- even if values have already started emitting.
 This might be the case with something like an Observable of clicks on the document object.
-You often wouldn’t want to register multiple listeners on document, but instead just reuse the first listener and send values out to each subscriber.
+You might not want to register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.

 This is called “multicasting”.
 When creating an Observable you should determine how you want that Observable to be used and whether or not you want to multicast it’s values.
 Changing the Observable above to be multicasted could look something like this: